-In recent years, farm real estate (land and structures) has typically accounted for about four-fifths of the total value of U.S. farm assets (see more on farm assets and debt, including real estate).
-Following the 1980s farm financial crisis—during which farmland prices declined in response to rapidly rising interest rates and higher energy prices—farm real estate values (land and buildings) have largely leveled off since 2014, after exhibiting above-average growth in prior years.
-USDA's Economic Research Service (ERS) research examines trends in farmland values, and assesses the effects of both macroeconomic factors (interest rates, prices of alternative investments) and parcel-specific factors (e.g., soil quality, government payments, proximity to urban areas) on farmland values.
-Among its other findings, this research reveals that in the last few years, U.S. farmland values have been supported by strong farm earnings: since 2009, average income from farming has been more than sufficient to service the debt on farm real estate purchases at current mortgage rates.
-However, there have been periods of imbalance in the past, including over the 2005-08 period and during the 1978-85 farm financial crisis.
-In addition to farm earnings, historically low interest rates are a significant contributor to the farm sector's current ability to support higher land values.
-Strong farm earnings have helped the farm sector in many regions to withstand the downturn in the residential housing market.
-Consequently, the slight depreciation of farm real estate values seen in 2016 is likely a response to expectations of lower farm earnings due to declines in crop and livestock receipts (see the data product on Farm Sector Income & Finances).
+In recent years, farm real estate (land and structures) has typically accounted for about four-fifths of the total value of U.S. farm assets.
+(See more on farm assets and debt, including real estate.)
+Following the 1980s farm financial crisis—during which farmland prices declined in response to rapidly rising interest rates and higher energy prices—farm real estate values (land and buildings) rebounded.
+Farm real estate values have leveled off since 2014, after exhibiting rapid growth over the previous five years (2009-14).
+USDA's Economic Research Service (ERS) research examines trends in farmland values, and assesses the effects of both macroeconomic (interest rates, prices of alternative investments) and parcel-specific (e.g., soil quality, government payments, proximity to urban areas) drivers of farmland values.
+Research findings indicate that, since 2009, U.S. farmland values have been supported by relatively strong farm earnings.
+However, there have been periods of imbalance in the past, including 2005-08 and the 1978-85 farm financial crisis.
+In addition to farm earnings, historically low interest rates contribute to the farm sector's current ability to support higher land values.
+After a slight decline in 2016, average U.S. farm real estate values rebounded in 2017, reaching $3,080/acre in nominal terms ($2,728/acre in real terms).
+The resilience in average farm real estate values has persisted, despite recent declines in sector-level farm income that followed a record high in 2013.
+(See the data product on Farm Income and Wealth Statistics.)

 Regional variation in farmland values is significant, owing to general economic conditions, differences in the health of local farm economies, policy, and location-specific characteristics that affect the returns to farmland.
-In the Corn Belt, farm real estate values were over twice the national, per-acre average in 2016, whereas values in the Mountain region were less than half the national average.
+In the Corn Belt, farm real estate values were over twice the national per-acre average in 2017, while values in the Mountain region were less than half the national average.
 Individual regions have also experienced different trends in appreciation in farm real estate values.
-Most recently, the Pacific and Southern Plains regions saw the highest rates of annual appreciation of 3.4 percent and 1.6 percent (to $4,940 and $1,930 per acre), respectively, in 2016.
-In contrast, farm real estate values in the Northern Plains and Corn Belt experienced respective declines of 4.3 percent and 0.9 percent (to $2,240 and $6,290 per acre) over the 12 months ending June 1, 2016.
+Over 2016-17, the Pacific and Southern Plains regions saw the highest rates of annual appreciation of 8.7 percent and 6.2 percent (to $5,370 and $2,050 per acre), respectively.
+In contrast, farm real estate values in the Northern Plains and Corn Belt, two major cash commodity production regions, continued their recent downward trend, with respective declines of 1.8 percent and 0.5 percent (to $2,200 and $6,260 per acre).

-For ERS research that examined the factors contributing to these changes in historical relationships, see:
+For ERS research that examines the factors contributing to these changes in historical relationships, see:

 - Trends in U.S. Farmland Values and Ownership (February 2012).